MorS25/FlightStrip/README.md

 # FlightStrip
-FlightStrip Arduino Library and FlightStrip Config Tool fpr Windows
+FlightStrip Arduino Library and FlightStrip Config Tool for Windows